 The Mediterranean diet is a way of eating rather than a formal diet plan.
 It features foods eaten in Greece, Spain, southern Italy and France, and other countries that border the Mediterranean Sea.

-The Mediterranean diet emphasizes eating foods like fish, fruits, vegetables, beans, high-fiber breads and whole grains, and olive oil.
+The Mediterranean diet emphasizes eating foods like fish, fruits, vegetables, beans, high-fiber breads and whole grains, nuts, and olive oil.
 Meat, cheese, and sweets are very limited.
 The recommended foods are rich with monounsaturated fats, fiber, and omega-3 fatty acids.

 What are the benefits?